 The basis for the applicability of the 25th Amendment during Obama’s recent visit to Kenya is contained in official regulations of the Consular Affairs Division of the U.S. Department of State, which read as follows:

 “The concept of dual nationality means that a person is a citizen of two countries at the same time.
 Each country has its own citizenship laws based on its own policy.
+You can learn more about American’s citizenship form when you Apply for Citizenship but many need help with it because the process can be confusing.
 Persons may have dual nationality by automatic operation of different laws rather than by choice…

 “The U.S. Government recognizes that dual nationality exists but does not encourage it… because of the problems it may cause.
 Claims of other countries on dual national U.S. citizens may conflict with U.S. law… However, dual nationals owe allegiance to both the United States and the foreign country.
 They are required to obey the laws of both countries… (emphasis added).“